digital-asset/daml-finance-app/README.md

 ### Principal Workflows

+### (MMF) Create a new MMF

+Allows a FM to create a new MMF.
+For now, some things are hard-coded for the demo.
+Specifically, as *Fund Manager*,
+1. Create a new Equity called `MMF4`.
+2. Issue exactly 10,000,000,000 (That's 10 Billion) of it.

 #### (MMF) Subscriptions

-This workflow allows investors to request a conversion of their already onboarded USD to MMF tokens at a 1:1 rate.
+Allows investors to request a conversion of their already onboarded USD to MMF tokens at a 1:1 rate.

 1. *Investors* request MMF tokens
 2. *TA* reviews and pools those requests